inguy24/rain_totals_service/README.md

-# Rain Totals Extension for WeeWX
+# Rain Totals Service for WeeWX

 A WeeWX service that automatically calculates and stores rain totals aggregated by week, month, and year.